-Lift Chair Buying Guide
+Lift Chair Shopping Guide

 Chair Size and Strength

 Make sure that your feet meet the floor, the seat is wide enough to support you comfortably, and the top of the headrest is a couple inches above where your head meets the cushion (for proper head support).
 Weight capacity is also an important factor, as chairs for heavier occupants need extra reinforcement to guarantee the occupant and the chair are safe from harm.

 If you are recovering from a recent surgery or serious injury, you might want a lift chair that you can sleep in.
 A couple options are available if the chair user wants to sleep in it at night:

 When confined to a chair for long periods of time, it can be difficult to get comfortable.
 This is especially a problem for those suffering from conditions in which they experience chronic pain.
 Ask your doctor or chiropractor if elevating your legs or easing spinal tension with a zero-gravity recliner are effective pain management methods for you.

-Shop Our Lift Chair Selection
+2-Position Lift Chair

 Premium lift chairs give you the choice of additional options like a leather or stain-resistant performance fabric cover option.
 Some even offer remote-controlled heat and massage!
 Inquire with your helpful furniture salesperson to see if any of these add-ons are available.
-Additional charge may apply
+Additional charge may apply.

-- Bonded leather or stain-resistant performance fabric option
+- Bonded leather or stain-resistant performance fabric

 - Independent movement of chair back and legrest (also called Infinite Position)